ManavGhaiCode/cpps_old/README.md

 # cpps
 cpps is a a library for c++ which adds abstractions like print functions, input functions, Consoles like Consoles in JS but much better, a dev only terminal, etc. plz see the danger area before doing some thing you don't understand.
+To get all the extions include the header file in "/path/to/cpps/cpps.h"

 ## Extions